ELTemi/kw_health_fitness-cli-app/README.md

 ## Usage

 You will be welcomed to the app and then asked to select the deal(based on a prompt) they are most interested in from a list of options.
-Once they choose a number, they will see the details of that deal including the title, original price, discount price and description.
+Once they choose a number, they will see the details of that deal including the title, products, original price, discount price and description.
 If they wanted to exit, they can type in exit to go back to the beginning.
 They should also be able to type in list at anytime to see a list of available deals. the user will not be able to create or edit the deals.
 For the architecture, we'll have a Deal class to represent each deal, a Dealscraper class to scrape the site and create the deal and a DealCLI to interact with the user.

 ## Development